An Independent Voice Threatened in Utah

 The First Hearing in Our Case

 U.S. District Judge Clark Waddoups has scheduled a Sept.
 8 hearing in our lawsuit challenging the 2013 Joint Operating Agreement between the Deseret News and the New York owner of The Salt Lake Tribune.
-“We believe there is great urgency in this case, so we're pleased it is moving ahead expeditiously," Joan O'Brien, chair of Utah Newspaper Project, said of the speedy timing for a hearing on the defendants' motion to dismiss.
+“We believe there is great urgency in this case, so we're pleased it is moving ahead expeditiously," Utah Newspaper Project members said of the speedy timing for a hearing on the defendants' motion to dismiss.

 The status hearing before Waddoups on Monday, July 21, was the first in the lawsuit filed last month by our nonprofit group Utah Newspaper Project/Citizens for Two Voices.
 We allege the new agreement between the LDS Church-owned Deseret News and the hedge fund owner of the Tribune violates antitrust law.
 That “Joint Operating Agreement” cuts Tribune revenue in half, cedes control of the papers’ business operation to the News and contains a provision granting the News a unilateral veto power over who can buy the Tribune.